netson/patch-n-package-puttytools/README.md

         specify device to read entropy from (e.g. /dev/urandom)
 </pre>

+### What?
+This script was specifically created for my purposes; it's not very portable, only tested on Ubuntu LTS 16 & 18 and does a bunch more than just patching putty.
+It also builds the binaries, packages the binaries using FPM and adds them to my local reprepro repository.
+If you're just interested in the patch, take a look at the ```cmdgen.option-N.patch``` file, or strip whatever you don't need from the ```patch-n-package-puttytools.sh``` script to suit your needs.
+If you have any suggestions or improvements, please feel free to let me know! :-)

 ### Credits
 I used the information from this blog as a starting point: https://itefix.net/content/puttygen-patch-entering-passphrases-command-line